hazelcast/hazelcast/hazelcast-documentation/src/HazelcastStabilizer/Provisioner.md

 ### Accessing the provisioned machine

-When a machine is provisioned, by default a user with the name `stabilizer` is created on the remote machine and added to the sudoers list.
+When a machine is provisioned, by default a user with the name `stabilizer` is created on the remote machine and added to the sudousers list.
 Also, the public key of your local user is copied to the remote machine and added to the file `~/.ssh/authorized_keys`.
 You can login to that machine using the following command.

 ```